 Qualities of a student intern for HRWG:

-• interest and/or experience in Civil Rights and Human Rights issues, fighting Criminalization of Poverty and Homelessness, grassroots organizing and direct action, and/or outreach and participant driven research;
+- Interest and/or experience in human rights issues, fighting criminalization of poverty and homelessness, grassroots organizing and direct action, and/or outreach and participant driven research;

 Job Duties of a student intern for HRWG:

-• attend weekly workgroup meeting for consensus-based campaign decision making;
+- Attending weekly workgroup meeting for consensus-based campaign decision making

-• provide in-person support and basic advocacy to homeless individuals seeking support in issues related to human and civil rights violations and abuses.
+- Providing in-person support and basic advocacy to homeless individuals on issues related to human and civil rights violations and abuses.

 Email cover letter and resume to email@example.com.
 This is an unpaid internship.
 Start time is negotiable.